Customer Concentration: The Silent Valuation Killer That MSP Founders Underestimate

 It's also the one factor where the downside isn't just a discount.
 It can reshape the entire deal.
 An MSP with thin margins but strong recurring revenue will still find buyers at lower multiples.
 An MSP with severe concentration will see its buyer pool shrink dramatically, the remaining offers shift heavily toward earnouts and escrows, and the competitive tension that drives premium pricing largely disappear.

-The concentration thresholds PE firms apply to MSPs are well established, even if founders rarely hear them stated this plainly.
+The concentration thresholds PE firms apply to MSPs are well established, even if founders rarely hear them stated this plainly:

 Consider two MSPs, both generating $6M in revenue with $1.2M EBITDA and similar financial profiles.

 Same revenue.
 Same EBITDA.
 A $3.6 million gap in upfront value, driven almost entirely by concentration risk.
-And the real cost isn't just the lower price — it's the deal structure.
+And the real cost isn't just the lower price, it's the deal structure.
 MSP A's founder walks away with cash at close.
 MSP B's founder has a meaningful portion of their consideration tied to whether a single client relationship survives an ownership transition they no longer control.

 The Hidden Concentration Risks Buyers Catch

-MSPs typically start with a handful of anchor clients.
-Those early clients often grow faster than the MSP's ability to acquire new ones.
+Customer concentration isn't an accident in the MSP space.
+It's a structural feature of how most MSPs grow.
+MSPs typically start with a handful of anchor clients, and those early clients often grow faster than the MSP's ability to acquire new ones.
 A client that was 8% of revenue three years ago may be 18% today simply because they added locations, users, and services while the rest of the base grew more slowly.
-Founders rarely notice the drift because the growth feels like success, and it is, until they try to sell.
+Founders rarely notice the drift, because the growth feels like success, and it is, until they try to sell.

 If you're considering an exit in the next one to two years and your concentration numbers don't look clean, here's the framework for addressing it.